Eschatologue/CM_wiki/docs/class/bard/tragedy.md

 *Your words can twist the power of fate to create triumph from the promise of future despair*.

 When you make an attack roll or a saving throw, you can gain a +10 bonus to the roll, but the next attack roll or saving throw you make takes a -10 penalty.
-If not used, this penalty disappears when you finish a short or long rest.
+If not used, this penalty disappears when you finish a **:rest-short: Short** or **:rest-long: Long Rest**.

-You can't use this feature again until you finish a Short or Long Rest, or until you are reduced to 0 hit points.
+You can't use this feature again until you finish a **:rest-short: Short** or **:rest-long: Long Rest**, or until you are reduced to 0 hit points.

 ### Level 14: Nimbus of Pathos